GR1M7/Slim-UI-Framework/README.md

 Simple flat UI inspired by current gen software.

 This project will include various pieces of source code found on the internet, new implementations and modded source code.
-All credits will be listed above.
+All links will be listed above.